repos-SO-UdeA/lab3/talleres/parte_teorica2/README.md

   char brand[30];          /* brand name */
 } LENS;
 ```
-   i.
+   a.
 Declare a 10-element array of the indicated structure.
 Then, using individual member assignment (or the string equivalent), let the third element describe a Remarkatar lens with a focal length of 500 mm and an aperture of f/2.0.

 **Answer**: